Merlot: California

 In the early history of California wine, Merlot was used primarily as a 100% varietal wine until winemaker Warren Winiarski encouraged taking the grape back to its blending roots with Bordeaux style blends.
 Others saw its potential as a stand-alone labeled varietal: The first wineries to market Merlot as a varietal in the post WWII period were Louis M. Martini winery, which made a non-vintage dated Merlot, a blend of the 1968 and 1970 vintages, and Sterling Vineyards, which issued the first Merlot with a vintage, 1969 —Sterling's winemaker, Ric Forman, was an early advocate of Merlot as a varietal bottling.
 Following the "Merlot wine craze" of the 1990s, sparked by 60 Minutes French Paradox report, sales of Merlot spiked, with the grape plantings of over 20640 ha in 2004.
-The 2004 movie Sideways, where the lead character is a Pinot noir fan who expresses his disdain of Merlot, has been connected with declining Merlot sales in the US after its release (and an even larger spike of interest in Pinot noir).
+A study published in Wine and Vines magazine indicated that the 2004 movie Sideways, where the lead character is a Pinot noir fan who expresses his disdain of Merlot, caused a decline in Merlot sales in the US after its release (and an even larger spike of interest in Pinot noir).
 By 2010, plantings of California Merlot had dropped slightly to 18924 ha.
 Following that dip, Merlot plantings rebounded, totaling approximately 39,000 acres in 2020.

 In California, Merlot can range from very fruity simple wines (sometimes referred to by critics as a "red Chardonnay") to more serious, barrel aged examples.
 It can also be used as a primary component in Meritage blends.

-While Merlot is grown throughout the state, it is particularly prominent in Napa, Monterey and Sonoma County.
+While Merlot is grown throughout the state, it is particularly prominent in Napa, Monterey, and Sonoma County.
 In Napa, examples from Los Carneros, Mount Veeder, Oakville and Rutherford tend to show ripe blackberry and black raspberry notes.
-Sonoma Merlots from Alexander Valley, Carneros and Dry Creek Valley tend to show plum, tea leaf and black cherry notes.
+Sonoma Merlots from Alexander Valley, Carneros and Dry Creek Valley tend to show plum, tea leaf, and black cherry notes.

 Washington State

 In the 1980s, Merlot helped put the Washington wine industry on the world's wine map.
 Prior to this period there was a general perception that the climate of Washington State was too cold to produce red wine varietals.
-Merlots from Leonetti Cellar, Andrew Will, Columbia Crest and Chateau Ste.
+Merlots from Leonetti Cellar, Andrew Will, Columbia Crest, and Chateau Ste.
 Michelle demonstrated that areas of the Eastern Washington were warm enough for red wine production.
 Today it is the second most widely grown red wine grape in the state (after Cabernet Sauvignon), following many years of being the most widely planted variety, and accounts for nearly one fifth of the state's entire production.
 In 2011, there were 3334 ha of Washington Merlot in cultivation.

-It is widely planted throughout the Columbia Valley AVA but has earned particular notice from plantings grown in Walla Walla, Red Mountain and the Horse Heaven Hills.
+It is widely planted throughout the Columbia Valley AVA but has earned particular notice from plantings grown in Walla Walla, Red Mountain, and the Horse Heaven Hills.
 Washington Merlots are noted for their deep color and balanced acidity.
 The state's climate lends itself towards long days and hours of sunshine with cool nights that contributes to a significant diurnal temperature variation and produces wines with New World fruitiness and Old World structure.